pyoptools.raytrace.surface package

 polylist()

-Method to calculate the ray refracted on a surface.
+Calculate the refracted ray on a surface.

 Parameters: